nchowning/nathan.chowning.me/content/posts/2026-01-25_building-toward-mind.md

 This isn't a new philosophical insight, but as someone who's spent a lifetime thinking about and building systems (both personally and [professionally](/resume)), I found myself landing on a different kind of question: What if LLM inference is a **computational version** of that - a thought arising?
 And what would emerge if you built the systems around it to create a *kind* of mind?

 This is not a claim that "LLMs are conscious", but rather an experiment in systems and architecture!
-I'm not an AI/ML researcher by **any** means, but I *do* design systems & architecture professionally - Kubernetes platforms, GitOps pipelines, distributed systems.
+I'm not an AI/ML researcher by **any** means, but I *do* design systems & architecture professionally - Kubernetes platforms, GitOps pipelines, distributed systems, software.

 ## What I built

 The project is called **Wit**.
 It started as a typical chat interface, evolved into a cognitive architecture, and is currently being rebuilt on top of a data-driven pipeline engine - called WitCore.
-The arc matters more than the code or implementation details.
+The arc matters more than the code or specific implementation details.

 **The substrate stage:** The first iteration was basically a chat app that served a versioned "identity" rather than just a model.
 This stage included rich metadata capture and stubbed services (anticipating memory and tools).
 Wit was essentially a sophisticated system prompt.